Information for Prospective PRGS Students

 The Ideal Candidate

 The mission of Pardee RAND Graduate School is to educate high-level problem solvers who will take on some of the world's toughest problems with rigor, a broad interdisciplinary perspective and a creative flair.
-Toward this end PRGS selects up to 25 doctoral students each year on the basis of intellectual power, creativity and a practical bent.
+Toward this end, Pardee RAND selects up to 25 doctoral students each year on the basis of intellectual power, creativity and a practical bent.

 All applicants must have completed at least a bachelor's degree from an accredited institution, and possess superior communication, logical reasoning and quantitative skills.
 An advanced degree is not required.
-No preference is given to any particular undergraduate major or course of study, but all students must have a working knowledge of univariate calculus by the time of enrollment.
+No preference is given to any particular undergraduate major or course of study.
+However, students must have a strong command of univariable calculus, and preferably multivariate calculus, by the time of enrollment.
 Coursework in statistics, economics and more advanced calculus is helpful, but not absolutely required.

-Beyond their academic capabilities, PRGS students share two attributes.
+Beyond their academic capabilities, Pardee RAND students share two attributes.
 They combine passion and discipline: a palpable passion to help change the world for the better, and the demonstrated discipline to master the intellectual tools that will help them do so.

-Applications for the Fall 2014 entering cohort will be accepted through January 9, 2014.
+The application period for the Fall 2015 entering cohort will begin September 2.
 All applicants must submit an online application.

 All applications are carefully reviewed by the Admissions Committee.
 Admission decisions are sent to applicants by email no later than the end of February.